martin-helmich/graphpizer-server/README.md

 2. Create a `.graphpizer.json` configuration file inside your project.
 There you can configure how the project should be managed in the graPHPizer server.

-    See the respective [documentation page](https://github.com/martin-helmich/graphpizer-server/wiki/Source-import-configuration) for more information.
+    See the respective [documentation page][jsonconfig] for more information.

 3. Import the source code into the GraPHPizer server: